Chalukyas of Saurashtra: Vahukadhavala

 Vahukadhavala ruled in the first quarter of the ninth century.
 He came under the overlordship of Nagabhata II who conquered Saurashtra about this period.
 Vahukadhavala defeated Dharma (Dharmapala, king of Bengal) and the Karnata army (Rashtrakutas).

 Vahukadhavala was succeeded by his son Avanivarman I.

 Balavarman

 Avanivarman I was succeeded by his son Mahasamanta Balavarman.
 Balavarman was ruling under the suzerainty of Mahendrapala I about 893 AD.
 He defeated Jajappa of Hunamandala (northwest of Malwa).

 Avanivarman II

 Balavarman was succeeded by his son Avanivarman II.
 Avanivarman ruled under Mahendrapala I and later warred against and defeated Dharanivaraha, the Chapa king of Vardhamanapura, a vassal of Mahipala I, the successor of Mahendrapala I. This showed that the empire had been declining and the emperor had lost control over the outlying provinces.

 Avanivarman was defeated by the King of Malwa, Siyaka II.
-The Chaulukyas of Saurashtra came to an end with their defeat at the hands of Abhiras.
+The Chaulukyas of Saurashtra came to an end with their defeat at the hands of Abhira Ruler Graharipu.